Exploring Generative AI: When Technology Gets Creative

-ChatGPT and Bard generate text.
+ChatGPT, Claude, and Geimini generate text.
 Midjourney and DALL-E generate images.
 MuseNet, among others, generates music.
 All that with no human involvement, just AI by itself making art and assisting humans with the majority of tasks we used to do on our own.

 As the name suggests, generative artificial intelligence, or GenAI, means that something is being generated by this modern-day technology.
 Now, imagine a world where machines can create new and exciting content on their own.
 That’s the dream of generative AI, a branch of AI that specializes in producing brand-new data samples, from text to images, videos, and even 3D objects.